grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ### Optional: Add custom configurations

+There are many configuration options available in the tempo-distribute Helm chart.
+This procedure only covers the bare minimumn required to launch GET or Tempo in a basic deployment.

-You can use a YAML file, like `custom.yaml`, to store custom configuration options that override the defaults present in the Helm chart.
+You can add values to your `custom.yaml` file to set custom configuration options that override the defaults present in the Helm chart.
 The [tempo-distributed Helm chart's README](https://github.com/grafana/helm-charts/blob/main/charts/tempo-distributed/README.md) contains a list of available options.
 The `values.yaml` files provides the defaults for the helm chart.